crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 > Basically, the Soviets believe it necessary to discover not the individual's predestination but his adaptability.
 Vocational guidance then has the task of adapting the individual, through education, to planned manpower requirements.
-Vocational guidance is this subordinated to planning technique.
+Vocational guidance is thus subordinated to planning technique.
 >
 > &mdash; p.360